mnadel/metrics.net.influxdb/README.md

 The rate is expressed as: `# of events / timeframe` where `# of events` is an integer, and `timeframe` is a string that can be parsed by `TimeSpan.Parse()`.

 So, for example, `2 / 00:00:15` would trip the circuit if two errors occur, and then will wait fifteen seconds before allowing additional requests to InfluxDB.

+## MetricNameConverter

+This is a transformer that accepts a metric name as reported by Metrics.NET and returns the name that will be reported to InfluxDB.

+The default is `ConfigOptions.IdentityConverter` which returns the name as-is.

+Also included is `ConfigOptions.CompactConverter` which replaces runs of non-alpha characters with a period.

+Example:

+    [mono-sgen - Metrics.NET] influxdb.success.meter -> mono.sgen.metrics.net.influxdb.success.meter